intento/intento-api/README.md

 ## Errors

 Error responses usually include a JSON document in the response body, which contains information about the error.
+[In async mode](#async-errors), response also includes a specific position of the error.

 Error codes: